aronduby/Dopetrope-Jekyll-Theme/README.md

 Another Jekyll Theme based on [Dopetrope][dopeTrope] by [HTML5 UP][html5up].

 ## Todo Next
-- Nav as data
-  - should those data files really be under i18n?
-  - where do we draw the line between data and strings?
-  - if it's in a data file it probably doesn't need a i18n

 - Projects collection

 - Horizontal blog post option on the homepage to just show one